tee-lab/MOTHe-GUI/README.md

 # Running MOTHe app

 1. Download/clone this repository to your computer, if not done already.
 If you will be running MOTHe on our sample videos, download and copy untracked videos from [here](https://figshare.com/s/82661a4fd39008fae445) to the MOTHe folder which you just downloaded.
-For testing purpose, you can download any one video from the untracked videos folder.
+For testing purpose, you can download any one video (wasp or blackbuck).

 2. Enter the anaconda environment